Trump’s planned Virginia rally poses coronavirus risk, health officials say

-“With an estimated attendance of up to 4,000 people, the rally poses a concerning public health risk,” Natasha Dwamena, director of the Hampton and Peninsula Health District, wrote to Richard Martinez, general manager of Atlantic Aviation.
+“With an estimated attendance of up to 4,000 people, the rally poses a concerning public health risk,” Natasha Dwamena, the director of the Hampton and Peninsula Health District, wrote to Richard Martinez, the general manager of Atlantic Aviation.

 The letter warned that exceeding limits ordered by Gov. Ralph Northam (D) could result in misdemeanor charges and possible revocation of the firm’s business license.
-It also said that the state health commissioner could seek an injunction, but that would only be after the fact and would not stop the event from going forward.
+It also said that the state health commissioner could seek an injunction, but that would be after the fact and would not prevent the event from going forward.

 A woman who answered the phone at Atlantic Aviation declined to take a message for Martinez, saying, “We have nothing to do with the event.”
-She said the event would be hosted by an organization called Spirit of Liberty, but she declined to provide contact information for thatgroup.
+She said the event would be hosted by an organization called Spirit of Liberty, but she declined to provide contact information for that group.

-State officials said Atlantic owns or holds the long-term lease on the hangar, but may have rented the space to another group for the event.
+State officials said Atlantic owns or holds the long-term lease on the hangar but may have rented the space to another group for the event.
 Health officials did not send letters to that group or to the Trump campaign.

 Samantha Cotten, regional spokeswoman for the Trump campaign, did not immediately respond to a request for comment.
-She and a national spokesperson have declined to respond to questions about the size of the rally since announcing plans for it earlier this week.
+She and a national spokesperson have declined to respond to questions about the size of the rally since announcing plans for it this week.

-In a conference call with Cotten Thursday, Virginia GOP chairman Rich Anderson told reporters he expects the rally to be on par with the “gargantuan” rallies Trump has been known for.
-Anderson said he was “not too concerned” about exceeding the 250-person limit.
+In a conference call with Cotten on Thursday, Virginia GOP chairman Rich Anderson told reporters he expects the rally to be on par with the “gargantuan” rallies for which Trump has been known.
+Anderson said he was “not particularly concerned” about exceeding the 250-person limit.

-“Our very own governor has allowed huge numbers in the streets,” he said, referring to the demonstrations that erupted in Richmond and elsewhere in the state after the death of George Floyd in police custody in Minneapolis in May.
+“Our very own governor has permitted huge, gargantuan numbers of people in the streets,” he said, referring to the demonstrations that erupted in Richmond and elsewhere in the state after the death of George Floyd in police custody in Minneapolis in May.

+Conservative radio host John Fredericks, Trump’s Virginia delegation chairman, called the warnings politically motivated.

+“The Democrats in Virginia are in an all-out panic as they see Virginia slipping away,” he said.

-Northam has imposed a range of public health orders since declaring a state of emergency in March due to the novel coronavirus.
+Northam has imposed a range of public health orders since declaring a state of emergency in March because of the novel coronavirus.
 The 250-person cap on gatherings applies to public and private events, indoors and out.

 Over the past six months, health officials shut down several restaurants for failing to observe pandemic restrictions, including some in Richmond and Mechanicsville.